conradakunga/Blog/_posts/2025-07-14-how-to-wait-in-c-net.md

     - .NET
 ---

-In the course of building applications, it is common to have scenarios where you want your code to wait for a certain duration before proceeding.
+In the course of building applications, it is common to have scenarios where you want your code to **wait for a certain duration** before proceeding.

 There are various reasons why you would want to do this:

-1. To control the rate at which a computation takes place.
+1. To **control the rate at which a computation takes place**.
 For example, you want at least 30 seconds to elapse before the next attempt.
+This is also known as rate limiting.
-2. You want to retry an operation after a transient failure.
+2. You want to **retry an operation after a transient failure**, but don't want to retry immediately.
 For example, if an API invocation fails, you want to wait briefly before retrying.
-3. For GUI applications, you want to give the UI thread time to update.
+3. For GUI applications, you want to give the **UI thread time to update**.

 There are two ways to achieve this, which are similar yet also distinct.